dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Man, alone, has the power to transform his thoughts into physical reality; man, alone, can dream and make his dreams come true.
+  If one is master of one thing and understands one thing well, one has at the same time, insight into and understanding of many things.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1446 days)